mlcraft-io/docs/docs/usage/installation-and-setup/index.md

 ### Step 3: Configuration

 Now that you have the repository and dependencies in place, it's time to configure Synmetrix.
 Configuration involves specifying settings, credentials, and other parameters to tailor Synmetrix to your needs.
-The exact configuration steps may vary based on your use case, so consult our [Configuration Documentation](https://docs.synmetrix.io/configuration) for detailed guidance.
+The exact configuration steps may vary based on your use case, so consult our [Local Development Guide](/docs/development/local-development/index.md) and [Quick Start Guide](docs/quickstart/index.mdx) for detailed info.

 ### Step 4: Start the Server